Heartland Harmony

 Q: What kind of music do you sing?

 A: We primarily sing music from polyphonic folk traditions around Europe as well as contemporary and historic English folk music, including short songs and rounds.
 We strive for a diverse repertoire that is sharp, enriching, and fun to sing.
-We sing in foreign languages within styles like Balkan style drone and melody songs, Corsican paghjellas, Lithuanian Sutartines, Eastern Orthodox liturgical music, Georgian polyphony, Shapenote, and more.
+We primarily sing foreign language songs within styles like Balkan style drone and melody songs, Corsican paghjellas, Lithuanian Sutartines, Eastern Orthodox liturgical music, Georgian polyphony, and more.

 Q: Who is this group for?